Risks And Penalties Of Driving Too Closely

 Road Conditions

-Environmental factors like wet, icy, or uneven surfaces necessitate more cautious driving and increased following distances to ensure safety.
+Environmental factors such as wet, icy, or uneven surfaces require more cautious driving and increased following distances to ensure safety.

 Traffic Flow